Skip to content

 Does new-for-old cover have any exclusions?

-Your new-for-old contents insurance policy probably won’t extend to items like clothing, bedding and curtains.
-These are considered to have a shorter lifespan compared to other home contents.
+Your new-for-old contents insurance policy probably won’t extend to items that are considered to have a shorter lifespan compared to other home contents - such as:

 How do I know if my policy provides new-for-old cover?